Dragonmystic707/exalted-reincarnated/docs/System.md

 on a more cinematic approach.
 A charm’s duration may be declared as a *Scene*, for example.

--   **Round** How long it takes for all characters to each perform a set &gt; of Actions, typically in Combat or an Encounter.
+-   **Round** How long it takes for all characters to each perform a set of Actions, typically in Combat or an Encounter.

--   **Scene** Long enough to set out and accomplish a single, dedicated &gt; task.
-Combat from start to finish would be a scene, as would &gt; characters searching for clues in an old abandoned monastery.
-This &gt; typically spans minutes to hours.
+-   **Scene** Long enough to set out and accomplish a single, dedicated task.
+Combat from start to finish would be a scene, as would characters searching for clues in an old abandoned monastery.
+This typically spans minutes to hours.

--   **Session** A single sitting of when Players begin and end &gt;
-    roleplaying, spanning an entire night.
+-   **Session** A single sitting of when Players begin and end roleplaying, spanning an entire night.

--   **Story** Several sessions that form a full narrative arch: from &gt; establishing a threat to reaching the resolution.
+-   **Story** Several sessions that form a full narrative arch: from establishing a threat to reaching the resolution.

--   **Chronicle** A complete game, encompassing all the stories relevant &gt; to a set of characters.
+-   **Chronicle** A complete game, encompassing all the stories relevant to a set of characters.

 Magnitudes
 ----------